nparisik/force-notifications-chrome/index.md

 This link will take you to a webpage that asks Chrome permission to display notifications: <a href="proper-test.html" title="Proper Test">Proper Test</a>

-This link will take you to a webpage that bypasses this process and instead forces notifications: LINK COMING SOON
+This link will take you to a webpage that ignores user input and forces notifications: <a href="attack-test.html" title="Attack Test">Attack Test</a>